Galileo88/Galileos-Planet-Pack/README.md

 * Updated Scatterer for softer edges of atmospheres
 * Fixed squiggly line in the sky due to Aurora texture gaffe
 * Better noise of gas giants, bring the textures to life
-* Added cloud support for OPM when OPMVO is not installed
+* Added GPP Clouds support for OPM when OPMVO is not installed
+* Fixed erroneous biome entries in body and resource configs
+* GPP KSC Switcher no longer activates if GPP Secondary is installed
+* Classic Stock resource system

 ## TO INSTALL: